JaspreetKhela/JaspreetKhela/README.md

 I am open to collaborating on projects that have real-world business applications.
 Please [email me](jaspreet.khela@gmail.com) if you would like to collaborate.

 ### Employment
-I am open to employment opportunities in:
+I am open to start-up, scale-up, and enterprise employment opportunities in:
 * **Technical Roles**:
   * Software Development
   * Data Science